 Author: Beth Mattson-Teig

-Beth Mattson-Teig is a freelance business writer and editor based in Minneapolis, Minn.
+Beth Mattson-Teig is a freelance business writer and editor based in Minneapolis.
 She specializes in commercial real estate and finance topics.
-Beth writes for several national business and industry publications, and she is the author of numerous white papers.
+Mattson-Teig writes for several national business and industry publications and is the author of numerous white papers.

 Articles by Beth Mattson-Teig